 Richard Christou was Senior VP of global computer giant Fujitsu.
 He says his personal acquaintance with computers ‘began with the Sinclair ZX81 where [he] learned the basics of BASIC.’

 Sir Clive was knighted in 1983 for services to industry and was awarded an Honorary Doctor of Science degree by the University of Bath.
 He was member of Mensa and was Chairman for seventeen years.

 Unfortunately, teething troubles had a way of scuppering the prospects of a huge portfolio of very advanced products, despite the undoubted innovation and clever miniaturisation, such as the X1 in-ear button radio (which you needed very small fingers to use!)

-Having experimented with electronic kits, Sinclair started Sinclair Radionics in 1961, designing, building and selling small radios by mail order; a new business model approach at that time.
-He says it did not require a great deal of insight: ‘What you needed was a soldering iron, it came with a printed circuit board and it wasn’t too difficult.’
+Having experimented with electronic kits, Sinclair started Sinclair Radionics in 1961, designing, building and selling small radios by mail order, a new business model approach at that time.
+He said: it did not require a great deal of insight: ‘What you needed was a soldering iron, it came with a printed circuit board and it wasn’t too difficult.’